bennett000/advent-of-code/README.md

 Assuming you have:

+* bash
-* node and npm with `node` being a globally available executable
+* node with `node` being a globally available executable (some GNU/Linux distributions use nodejs as a binary in their native packages)

 Life should theoretically be good (there are no dependencies).